-Know Your Customer or Know Your Client is a control procedure that financial institutions that offer financial services apply to exist and new customers to identify and avoid risks.
-KYC (Know Your Customer) plays a key role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
-The control processes implemented in Know Your Customer ensure that the business has the necessary information about the customer to open an account and ensure that the customer's risk level is determined.
+Know Your Customer (KYC) or Know Your Client is a control procedure that financial institutions that offer financial services apply to exist and new customers to identify and avoid risks.
+Know your customer Check plays a key role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
+The control processes implemented in the know your customer due diligence checklist ensure that the business has the necessary information about the customer to open an account and ensure that the customer's risk level is determined.

 KYC policies have important functions in the fight against financial crimes.
 The client onboarding process plays a key role in detecting suspicious activities involving money laundering and terrorist financing risk.
 The importance of KYC is also stated in the European Union Directives and Financial Action Task Force proposals.